Carpal tunnel syndrome

 - weakness in your hands, making it hard to grip things

-Symptoms are usually worse in the hand you use the most (your dominant hand), but the condition can affect both hands.
+Carpal tunnel syndrome can affect both hands.
+Symptoms are usually worse in the hand you use the most (your dominant hand).

-Over time, people with carpal tunnel syndrome might find that they slowly lose strength and movement in their hand and wrist.
-So it’s important to see your doctor if you think you may have carpal tunnel syndrome.
+Over time, people with carpal tunnel syndrome might slowly lose strength and movement in their hand and wrist.
+So, it’s important to see your doctor if you think you may have carpal tunnel syndrome.

 What causes carpal tunnel syndrome?

-Carpal tunnel syndrome can be caused by anything that makes the nerves or tendons larger, or makes the tunnel that they run through smaller.
+Carpal tunnel syndrome can be caused by anything that makes the nerves or tendons larger.
+It can also be caused by things that make the carpal tunnel smaller.
 This includes:

 - a wrist or arm injury, such as a sprain or fracture